History of Mesopotamia: Isin-Larsa, Old Babylonian and Shamshi-Adad I

 The next two centuries or so, called the Isin-Larsa period, saw southern Mesopotamia dominated by the Amorite cities of Isin and Larsa, as the two cities vied for dominance.
 This period also marked a growth in power in the north of Mesopotamia.
 An Assyrian king named Ilushuma (1945–1906 BC) became a dominant figure in Mesopotamia, raiding the southern city states and founding colonies in Asia Minor.
 Eshnunna and Mari, two Amorite ruled states also became important in the north.

 Babylonia was founded as an independent state by an Amorite chieftain named Sumuabum in 1894 BC.
 For over a century after its founding, it was a minor and relatively weak state, overshadowed by older and more powerful states such as Isin, Larsa, Assyria and Elam.
 However, Hammurabi (1792 BC to 1750 BC), the Amorite ruler of Babylon, turned Babylon into a major power and eventually conquered Mesopotamia and beyond.
 He is famous for his law code and conquests, but he is also famous due to the large amount of records that exist from the period of his reign.
 After the death of Hammurabi, the first Babylonian dynasty lasted for another century and a half, but his empire quickly unravelled, and Babylon once more became a small state.
 The Amorite dynasty ended in 1595 BC, when Babylonia fell to the Hittite king Mursilis, after which the Kassites took control.

-Unlike the south of Mesopotamia, the native Akkadian kings of Assyria repelled Amorite advances during the 20th and 19th centuries BC.
-However this changed in 1813 BC when an Amorite king named Shamshi-Adad I usurped the throne of Assyria.
-Although claiming descendency from the native Assyrian king Ushpia, he was regarded as an interloper.
-Shamshi-Adad I created a regional empire in Assyria, maintaining and expanding the established colonies in Asia Minor and Syria.
+In the north an Amorite king named Shamshi-Adad I of the Kingdom of Upper Mesopotamia rose to power.
 His son Ishme-Dagan I continued this process, however his successors were eventually conquered by Hammurabi, a fellow Amorite from Babylon.
-The three Amorite kings succeeding Ishme-Dagan were vassals of Hammurabi, but after his death, a native Akkadian vice regent Puzur-Sin overthrew the Amorites of Babylon and a period of civil war with multiple claimants to the throne ensued, ending with the succession of king Adasi c.
-1720 BC.